iLVino/Intercontinentenal-bridge/Front_End/README.md

+# Frontend Page - Fetch

+This is the readme file for the frontend page of the Intercontinental Bridge project.
+The page is implemented using React and allows users to interact with the blockchain using the IPFS protocol.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).